build-trust/ockam-website/src/content/learn/guides/team/engineering_levels.md

     </td>
     <td>
       <ul>
-          <li> Contributes to code at a Senior Engineer level.</li>
+          <li> Contributes to code at a Senior Engineer or Architect level ~ 70% </li>
-          <li> Prioritizes tasks and issues across projects and people.</li>
+          <li> Prioritizes tasks and issues across projects and people ~20% </li>
-          <li> An expert firefighter who is often called in to make things right.</li>
+          <li> An expert firefighter who is often called in to make things right ~ 10% </li>
-          <li> Has the network and has demonstrated the ability to recruit engineers at or above their level.</li>
+          <li> Has the network and has demonstrated the ability to recruit engineers at or above their level. </li>
           <li> Helps build Race (8 weeks) OKRs.</li>
       </ul>
     </td>